MicrosoftDocs/connected-spaces/articles/cameras-add-skills.md

 If you want to see a specific section of your camera view, create the largest zone that you can, covering the specific floor area that you're interested in but not including other areas that you're not interested in.
 This increases the accuracy of the data collected and prevents false positives from areas you don't want to track.
 Be careful when placing the corners of your polygon, to make sure they're not outside the area you want to track.
 Also, don't drag the borders of the polygon to the edge of the camera field of view.
 You need to provide space for a person to be seen before they enter the zone.

-### Example of a well-shaped Display effectiveness skill zone
+### Example of a well-shaped Area skill zone

 The skill zone should be big enough to accommodate three people standing along each edge and focused on the area of interest.
-When drawing zones on the 2D image, imagine you're drawing them as if they lie on the store floor.
+When drawing zones on the 2D image, imagine you're drawing them as if they lie on the space floor.

 ![Well-shaped Display effectiveness skill zone.](media/skill-zone-de-good-example.png "Well-shaped Display effectiveness skill zone")

-### Examples of Display effectiveness skill zones that aren't well-shaped
+### Examples of Area skill zones that aren't well-shaped

-The following examples show poorly shaped **Display effectiveness** skill zones.
+The following examples show poorly shaped **Area** skill zones.
 In these examples, the display of interest is the **It's Game Time** display.

 ![Poorly shaped Display effectiveness skill zone.](media/skill-zone-de-bad-example-1.png "Poorly shaped Display effectiveness skill zone")

 > [!TIP]
-> For **Display effectiveness** zones, make sure to extend the zone at least three feet (one meter) in front of the areas of interest.
+> For **Area** zones, make sure to extend the zone at least three feet (one meter) in front of the areas of interest.

 **Skill zone is too small.**